-All of which has also made the duo particularly protective of their littlest brother, who has remained the least visible member of the Michael Jackson branch of the family tree.
+All of which has also made the duo particularly protective of Bigi, who has remained the least visible member of the Michael Jackson branch of their sprawling family tree.
 When Paris posted a photo of herself with both brothers around Christmas in 2017, it was the first sanctioned pic the public had seen of Bigi in several years.

-Bigi, then known as Blanket, was only 7 when his father died on June 25, 2009.
+He was only 7 when their father died on June 25, 2009.
 It was at the massive star-studded memorial for Jackson held at Los Angeles' Staples Center that the world really got their first look at the artist's children.
 Easily the most heartbreaking moment was 11-year-old Paris informing a till-then quite skeptical world in her never-before-heard voice, "I just wanted to say, ever since I was born, Daddy has been the best father you could ever imagine.
 And I just wanted to say I love him so much."

-Blanket, who sat in the front row with his siblings and grandparents, clutched a program and a Michael Jackson doll.
+The child still known as Blanket sat in the front row with his siblings and grandparents, clutching a program and a Michael Jackson doll.

-All three kids were entrusted to the care of their paternal grandmother Katherine Jackson, whom Michael had been extremely close to.
+All three kids were entrusted to the care of their paternal grandmother Katherine Jackson.

 They had been home-schooled when they lived with their father at his Neverland Ranch and at the sprawling family compound in Encino, designated "the Hayvenhurst House," but they were enrolled in private school after his death.